-A current project is moving beyond one dimensional thick traces to the form of 2D letters (BERIO et al. 2019).
-New findings in psychology (about the perception of forms) are being taken into account in order to systematically recover the "skeletons" of strokes from any 2D symbol or glyph that resembles a letter.
+A current project is moving beyond unidimensional traces to the form of 2D letters (BERIO et al. 2019).
+New findings in psychology (about the perception of forms) are being taken into account in order to systematically recuperate the "skeletons" of strokes from any 2D symbol that resembles a letter.
 The hypothesis is that a distinctive, common characteristic of the forms of letters in all languages (whether from kanji or Western alphabets) is that they are produced through a series of movements from one target position to the next, whenever a pen or brush is used.
 This series of traces (Figure 9), including sinuous and looping forms, has potential applications in 3D-printing and weaving (Figure 10).
-Another theme in our current research is oriented toward the learning processes necessary for artificial neural networks to set the parameters for controlling computerized or robotic calligraphic systems (BERIO et al. 2017c).
+Another theme in current research is oriented toward the learning processes necessary for artificial neural networks to set the parameters for controlling computerized or robotic calligraphic systems.